 Santa Croce Church was built in the 14th-century and is the largest Franciscan church in the world.
 Decorated with centuries of precious art it holds the tombs of great Florentines.
 Don’t let the 8€ entry fee deter you; it will be the best money you spend that day!
 Plan to spend a few hours as there is so much to take in.
 This church has so many treasures, sculptures, paintings, tombs, frescoes.

 The facade outside is 19th-century Victorian Gothic and faces a huge piazza lined with shops and restaurants.
 It is a very pretty piazza where you can sit along the perimeter and watch the children play.
-The sculpture in front is of Dante and his remains are inside the church (below)
+Dante and his remains are inside the church (below)

 Once inside Santa Croce, stop and admire its sheer height and spaciousness.
 The wood ceiling with its painted detail is just beautiful!